 I still have the jewelry, but now that I am more than 200 pounds lighter, when I choose some clothes that I really like and fits me well, I know I don’t have to hide behind my jewelry to look good in them.
 My self-esteem is so much better now and I find I don’t have to rely on my jewelry anymore.
 I feel good about myself.
 Gastric bypass surgery was the tool that I was fortunate enough to discover that made my weight loss possible.

-If you can relate to my story and have had bling issues of your own, give My New Beginning at Baylor Scott & White Medical Center – White Rock a call at 1-888-308-3276 to discuss how they can help you with your weight loss goals.
+If you can relate to my story and have had bling issues of your own, give My New Beginning at City Hospital at White Rock a call at 1-888-308-3276 to discuss how they can help you with your weight loss goals.